saosar/NextJS/README.md

 # NextJS
-Repository for first projects with NextJS
+Repository for first projects with NextJS - SIMPLE TO DO LIST

 ︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻︻